localjo/quotable-wp/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 After that the plugin should just work.
 Try highlighting text on a page to see the quotable toolbar popup, and look for the quotable toolbar added to the end of the `<blockquote>` elements in all of your posts.
+See the FAQ for more information about configuration.

 == Frequently Asked Questions ==